 So, begin by deciding which of the above is or are your greatest concerns.
 And, visit augmentation without breast lift so that you understand the recommendations below.
-Also, spend time learning about degrees of droop and limitations of breast lift.
+Also, spend time learning about degrees of droop and limitations of breast lift surgery.

-Overall, the extent of a woman’s breast droop (if any) will determine whether or not she should consider having a lift along with breast augmentation:
+Overall, the extent of a woman’s breast droop (if any) will determine whether or not she should consider having a breast lift surgery along with breast augmentation:

 Women with mild (grade I) breast droop often do well with an augmentation alone, provided they wish to increase their breast size and are willing to accept possible bulging of the upper half of the breast.